NAIL-HNU/ESVIO_AA/README.md

 ## 5. Comparing with us

 We welcome comparative evaluation before this project is open sourced.
-The original trajectories estimated by ESVO ( Block Matching using 10,000 events ) and ESVIO_AA ( Block Matching using 5,000 events ) on DSEC dataset have been uploaded.
+The original trajectories estimated by ESVO (Block Matching using 10 thousand events) and ESVIO_AA (Block Matching using 5 thousand events) on DSEC dataset have been uploaded.

 Among them, `stamped_groundtruth_alignment.txt` is the trajectory output by the lidar algorithm rotated to the camera system.